Joseph Stalin: 1939–1941: The Pact with Nazi Germany

 As Britain and France seemed unwilling to commit to an alliance with the Soviet Union, Stalin saw a better deal with the Germans.
 On 3 May 1939, he replaced his Western-oriented foreign minister Maxim Litvinov with Vyacheslav Molotov.
 Germany began negotiations with the Soviets, proposing that Eastern Europe be divided between the two powers.
 In August 1939, the Soviet Union signed the Molotov–Ribbentrop Pact with Germany, a non-aggression pact negotiated by Molotov and German foreign minister Joachim von Ribbentrop with a secret protocol dividing Eastern Europe.
 On 1 September, Germany invaded Poland, leading the UK and France to declare war on Germany.
 On 17 September, the Red Army entered eastern Poland, officially to restore order.
 On 28 September, Germany and the Soviet Union exchanged some of their conquered territories, and a German–Soviet Frontier Treaty was signed shortly after in Stalin's presence.
 The two states continued trading, undermining the British blockade of Germany.

 The Soviets further demanded parts of eastern Finland, but the Finnish government refused.
 The Soviets invaded Finland in November 1939, starting the Winter War; despite numerical inferiority, the Finns kept the Red Army at bay.
 International opinion backed Finland, with the Soviet Union being expelled from the League of Nations.
 Embarrassed by their inability to defeat the Finns, the Soviets signed an interim peace treaty, in which they received territorial concessions.
-In June 1940, the Red Army occupied the Baltic states, which were forcibly merged into the Soviet Union in August; they also invaded and annexed Bessarabia and northern Bukovina, parts of Romania.
-The Soviets sought to forestall dissent in the new territories with mass repressions.
-A noted instance was the Katyn massacre of April and May 1940, in which around 22,000 members of the Polish armed forces, police, and intelligentsia were executed by the NKVD.
+In June 1940, the Red Army occupied the Baltic states, which were annexed by Soviet Union in August; they also invaded and annexed Bessarabia and northern Bukovina, parts of Romania.
+The Soviets sought to prevent dissent in the newly occupied territories with mass repressions.
+A notable instance was the Katyn massacre of April and May 1940, in which around 22,000 people, mainly consisting of Polish intellectuals, members of the Polish Armed Forces, and members of the Polish State Police, were executed by the NKVD.

 The speed of the German victory over and occupation of France in mid-1940 took Stalin by surprise.
 He seemingly focused on appeasement in order to delay conflict.
 After the Tripartite Pact was signed by the Axis powers of Germany, Japan, and Italy in October 1940, Stalin proposed that the USSR also join the Axis alliance.
 To demonstrate peaceful intentions, in April 1941 the Soviets signed a neutrality pact with Japan.
 Stalin, who had been the country's de facto head of government for almost 15 years, concluded that relations with Germany had deteriorated to such an extent that he needed to become de jure head of government as well, and on 6 May, replaced Molotov as Premier of the Soviet Union.